HGI and the education we deliver are based on the principle of mutual respect, for each other and the human and ecological communities we inhabit.

 Program & Operations Manager

 Emily Sky studied cultural anthropology at the University of Northern British Columbia and was a student of the very first Haida Gwaii Semester in 2010.
-These experiences helped to further her curiosity in the many ways that nature and culture intersect.
+These experiences helped to further her curiosity in the ways that nature and culture intersect, and also, her love for Haida Gwaii.

 Debbie Pearson